whatwg/sg/Working Mode.md

 * It should match the standard’s source formatting and style conventions.
 (Consistent formatting helps new contributors know what to do.)
 * It must have a good commit message, with at the minimum a title, but typically with a body that includes pointers to relevant discussion, tests changes, and a more elaborate description of the change.
 (A detailed commit message helps folks in the future figure out why a decision was made.
 This happens a lot more than you might imagine.)

 <p class="note">If the change is proposed by a new contributor, the editor can ensure the commit message is good, and help with formatting and style.
-There’s no need to make new contributors jump through too many hoops.
+There’s no need to make new contributors jump through too many hoops.</p>

 ### Additions